hostingwolf/Theme-Aqua-Dark-for-Kermana/README.md

 #### Folder "Aqua-Dark"
 <img src='https://github.com/hostingwolf/Theme-Aqua-Dark-for-Kermana/blob/master/doc/assets/imgs/aquadark.PNG'>

-In the Aqua-Dark theme, you will find 1 new file.
-The file "assets".
+In the Aqua-Dark theme, you will find 1 new folder.
+The folder "assets".
 The assets folder contains the files and folders necessary for the Aqua-Dark theme style.
 #### Folder "assets"
  <img src='https://github.com/hostingwolf/Theme-Aqua-Dark-for-Kermana/blob/master/doc/assets/imgs/assets.PNG'>
  The "assets' folder contains 3 folders: "css", "imgs" and "js".
 These are the contents of its files that you can modify.

 #### File "css"
  <img src='https://github.com/hostingwolf/Theme-Aqua-Dark-for-Kermana/blob/master/doc/assets/imgs/css.PNG'>
  This file content all stylesheets for the theme "aqua-dark".
  The "aqua-dark.css" content all colors and effect for the theme.
  The stylesheet "custom.css" are empty.
 You can add your style in this stylesheet, its for you.
  The stylesheet "responsive.css" contains the adjustments for the different screen resolutions.